-Fig. 7 illustrates the method for a two-dimensional jump set.
+Figure 7 illustrates the method for a two-dimensional jump set.
 Several geodesics that emanate from an initial point α_0 have been computed, thus inducing geodesic polar coordinates.
-As discussed in Sec.
-3.4, the hit set is parametrized simultaneously by tracing the corresponding projections of those geodesics using eq.
-(10).
+As discussed in Sect.
+3.4, the hit set is parametrized simultaneously by tracing the corresponding projections of those geodesics using Eq.
+(12).
 Note that this approach includes the one discussed in the previous section as a special case.